 Yellowstone Gateway Inn is in Gardiner, Montana near the north entrance to Yellowstone National Park.
 The north gate is open year-round, which makes Gardiner a popular place to stay.
 Photographers and wildlife watchers also prefer to stay near the north entrance so they are close to the action in Lamar Valley.
 We like the apartment-style suites because there are separate living, eating, and sleeping spaces.
 A full kitchen helps us save money and eat healthier meals.

 As photographers, we appreciate the little things like TVs with connections for cameras and ground-level units which is easier for hauling heavy gear in and out each day.
-The inn is across the street from the town grocery store and walking distance to shops and places to eat.
+The inn is across the street from the town grocery store and within walking distance of shops and places to eat.
 And we enjoy the added bonus of seeing elk roaming through the property.
 If you’re looking for something that feels like a vacation rental, but without the annoying cleaning fee, we recommend Yellowstone Gateway Inn.

 Yellowstone Gateway Inn has more than 400 five-star reviews on TripAdvisor.